 Only in an open, nonjudgmental space can we acknowledge what we are feeling.
 Only in an open space where we’re not all caught up in our own version of reality can we see and hear and feel who others really are, which allows us to be with them and communicate with them properly. —Pema Chodron, When Things Fall Apart

-A Safe, Predictable, and Controllable Environment: Creating SPACE for Recovery and Resilience
+A Safe, Predictable, and Controllable Environment: Creating SPaCE for Recovery and Resilience

-by Daniel J. Libby, Ph.d
+Written By: Daniel J. Libby, Ph.D.

 As yoga therapists, we are tasked with helping our students find that open, nonjudgmental space within themselves so that they can reach greater levels of physical, mental, and spiritual wellness.
 We do that, in part, by creating this same sort of non-judgmental space in our yoga studio or treatment room so our students will be able to see and hear themselves and others with more accuracy and compassion.
 But how can we help our students find that space if they are stuck in the spiral of posttraumatic stress (PTS), chronic stress, depression, chronic pain, and/or addiction?
 (Note that I prefer the term posttraumatic stress instead of posttraumatic stress disorder to recognize that the symptoms that individuals experience can often be normal reactions to extraordinary events.)